'We remember his kind heart and infectious and joyful smile' - Southsea charity's tribute to Christian Atsu

-Christian Atsu: Southsea charity Arms About the Child pays tribute to global ambassador who died in Turkey earthquake
+Christian Atsu: Southsea charity Arms Around the Child pays tribute to global ambassador who died in Turkey earthquake

-Footballer Christian Atsu played for Chelsea, Everton, Bournemouth and Newcastle during his time in England but just as importantly he was a global ambassador for Southsea-based charity Arms About the Child.
+Footballer Christian Atsu played for Chelsea, Everton, Bournemouth and Newcastle during his time in England but just as importantly he was a global ambassador for Southsea-based charity Arms Around the Child.

 Most recently the Ghanaian played for Hatayspor in Turkey, and sadly died in the earthquake that devastated that country and Syria this month.

-Here, in a heartfelt letter, Arms About the Child’s director Ellie Milner, expresses her grief at his death and her gratitude for the work he did for the charity and for children.
+Here, in a heartfelt letter, Arms Around the Child’s director Ellie Milner expresses her grief at his death and her gratitude for the work he did for the charity and for children.

 It is with immense pain and disbelief that we have to write these words.
 We have held onto the hope that Christian would survive and be found in the rubble of the tragic earthquake to hit Turkey and Syria.
 Like the many friends, families and people impacted by this disaster, we are still struggling to accept what has happened and feel tremendous sadness at the devastating loss of life.
 We empathise with all those grieving for their lost ones.
 Our deepest condolences are with Christian’s family, wife, children and many friends and lives that he touched.